serodriguez68/learning-spring-data-jpa/README.md

  Optional is a wonderful feature to avoid nasty null checks and introduce null safety.

+# Chapter 5 - More Repository Types
+## Spring Data MongoDb Example
+Notes for this section were not taken in detail.
+I recommend you go and watch the matching LinkedIn Learning video if you will be working with Mongo.

+- When we use Mongo as a data source, `Entities` in our codebase will need to be annotated with slightly different annotations that are specific to storing data as Documents.
+- Spring data JPA will make sure that repositories like the `CrudRepository` and the `PagingAndSortingRepository` repositories work without us having to know too much about the specific data source.
+- In addition to the db-independent repository, for mongo we can use the `MongoRepository`.
+This repository extends `PagingAndSortingRepository`, `QueryByExampleExecutor` and `CrudRepository`.
+- When using Mongo as a data source the `@Query` annotation can be used to issue JSON queries.

 # Other topics

 - `@Embeddable`: go to `Person.java` and `Student.java` to understand